benhoyle/robot/README.md

 * A Lego Mindstorms ev3 kit.
-* An install on the ev3 brick of the brilliant [ev3dev](https://www.ev3dev.org/docs/getting-started/)
+* An install on the ev3 brick of the brilliant [ev3dev](https://www.ev3dev.org/docs/getting-started/) ** Use the "stretch" install to support the ev3dev2 python library.
 * Some form of robot with a left motor on InputA and a right motor on InputB.

 ## Background